Vitor Hugo (footballer, born 1991)

-Vitor Hugo Franchescoli de Souza (born 20 May 1991), known as Vitor Hugo, is a Brazilian footballer who plays as a central defender for Turkish club Trabzonspor.
+Vitor Hugo Franchescoli de Souza (born 20 May 1991), known as Vitor Hugo, is a Brazilian professional footballer who plays as a centre-back for Atlético Mineiro, on loan from Bahia.

 Club career

 Hugo scored his first goal for Fiorentina in a Serie A match against Benevento on 11 March 2018, the only goal of the game, dedicating it to his club's recently deceased captain Davide Astori by saluting a T-shirt bearing Astori's image.

-On 5 October 2020, Hugo signed a 4-year contract with Turkish club Trabzonspor.
+On 5 October 2020, Hugo signed a four-year contract with Turkish club Trabzonspor.

+On January 21, 2024, Hugo arrived in Athens for his new club Panathinaikos.
+His decision to move to Greece was influenced a lot by the presence of coach Fatih Terim.

 International career

 He was called up for the Brazil national team in January 2017 for a friendly against Colombia, but remained an unused substitute.